 Unfortunately, this break even number doesn’t take into account the risk associated with hiring, the risk associated with the economy in general, and the ubiquitous need get a rate of return on your investment (in this case, their salary and benefits).

 Adjusted for risk and return, my estimate is that this entry level developer is costing about $93 / hour or $193,440.

 In light of this, I can’t help but chuckle a bit when I see the irrational bias to “bring people in-house” that permeates startups, tech companies, and businesses in general.
-There are good reasons to bring developers in-house, like gaining more control over their work, ensuring that a particular person stays long-term, or security concerns; but I’ve said it before and I’ll say it again, hiring contractors should still be part of your over all strategy.
+There are good reasons to bring developers in-house, like gaining more control over their work schedule, enticing a particular person to stay long-term, or security concerns; but I’ve said it before and I’ll say it again, hiring contractors should still be part of your over all strategy.

 I think this is why Buink is growing so quickly.
 We’re not only gaining the expertise to find and engage high quality developer resources wherever they may be (contractor/employee/remote/local), but our processes and practices allow us to even out compete in-house resources.